Van Wilder: Box office

+Critical response

+Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

-Sequel
+Sequel and prequel

 A sequel, entitled The Rise of Taj, followed this, centering on the character of Taj Mahal Badalandabad.
 The film was released theatrically in 2006 by Metro-Goldwyn-Mayer and produced by Bauer Martinez.

-Prequel

 A direct-to-DVD prequel to this film was also released in 2009 by Paramount Pictures under its Paramount Famous Productions label, entitled Freshman Year; the film follows Van as he deals with his freshman year of college.